-I feel so privileged to have discovered this incredible bed and breakfast in the Cilento region.
+I feel so privileged to have discovered the Cilento region.
 This really is one of those secret places undiscovered by anyone much outside of Italy.
-Yet, here set in delightful scenery, you will find a little home from home that will capture your heart for ever.
+Here you will find a little home from home that will capture your heart for ever.

 Coming here (see map at bottom of page to discover where "here" is) is to take a journey back in time, a time when life was lived at a slower pace and where strangers were welcomed like long lost friends.